PCB Piezotronics

-PCB Piezotronics is a manufacturer of piezoelectric sensors.
+PCB Piezotronics is an American manufacturer of piezoelectric sensors headquarter in Depew, New York.
+PCB manufactures sensors and related instrumentation which are small electromechanical instruments for the measurement of acceleration, dynamic pressure, force, acoustics, torque, load, strain, shock, vibration and sound.

 The name "PCB" is abbreviation for "PicoCoulomB" which is technical terminology defining an electrical charge of the type generated by the piezoelectric sensors they manufacture.
 It is also a registered trademark of the company.
 "Piezotronics" combines the science of Piezoelectricity and electronics.
-PCB® manufactures sensors and related instrumentation.
-Sensors are small electromechanical instruments for the measurement of acceleration, dynamic pressure, force, acoustics, torque, load, strain, shock, vibration and sound.